 We are surrounded by the contemporary chrome and tinted glass trappings of modern life.
 Everything from our offices to our homes is brand new, smartly styled, and crisply efficient.
 And that, at least to a point, is certainly agreeable.
-Yet at the same time, we are attracted to older, more comfortable, time-worn settings.
+Yet at the same time, we are attracted to older, more comfortable,

 [quoteright]Many, for example, have known the special warmth and peace to be found in a relaxing visit to the historic restored homes and elegant gardens of Colonial Williamsburg.
 And who wouldn't enjoy spending a nippy windblown winter evening in a rustic cabin in the woods snuggled in front of a blazing fireplace?

 That the human spirit is drawn to things grown softly seasoned with time is undeniable.
 The appeal may be the outer manifestation of an ancient inner need, or merely the requirement for an occasional steady anchor-hold where one may pause for a mental breather — nevertheless, it is there.

 Consider the routine chore of buying apples.
 Most folk patronize sterile computerized checkout supermarkets for their apples and, as a result, receive convenience and fruit — nothing more.
 Buying apples, to me, is an annual ritual, as comfortable as a well-worn wool sweater, that consumes an entire brisk fall afternoon.
 It requires a leisurely drive along uncrowded roads that gently meander and roll through pastoral Maryland and Pennsylvania Dutch countryside.
 Fading oak and maple leaves burst with spattered patches of crimson and orange.
 Corn shocks proclaim summer's weakening grasp; crisp air summons fall.